What Are Mediations in a personal injury case?

 Arbitrations normally are conducted similar to a trial.
-There will be witnesses called and examined by the attorneys, there’ll be evidence submitted, there can be evidentiary rulings by the aribtrator, and ultimately the aribtrator issues a binding decision with a written explanation.
+There will be witnesses called and examined by the arbitration attorneys, there’ll be evidence submitted, there can be evidentiary rulings by the arbitrator, and ultimately the arbitrator issues a binding decision with a written explanation.

 Now, there are many reasons for an arbitration.
 Sometimes it’s contractual.
 For example, if you are Kaiser insured, something happens to you at a Kaiser hospital and there’s a suit that’s filed, that suit doesn’t go into court, it goes into arbitration and it’s normally heard either by a three judge panel or a single arbitrator panel.